 Being defeated in these bonus stages did not hamper your overall progress in the game, they were there to provide a means to score more points as well as adding variety to the game.

 Influence Of Karate Champ

 The influence of this game cannot be underestimated.

-It did receive a full release on the Nintendo Entertainment System (NES) though - but this version really did not capture the essence of the arcade original at all.
+Karate Champ did receive a full release on the Nintendo Entertainment System (NES), but unfortunately this version really did not capture the essence of the arcade original at all.

-The likes of WOTEF and International Karate were a better bet for the home gamer.
+The likes of Exploding Fist (or WOTEF as it became known) and International Karate were a better bet for the home gamer.

-It should be noted that this is also a classic game that paved the way for the likes of Street Fighter, Mortal Kombat, Tekken, Virtua Fighter, Soul Calibur and more.
+It should be noted that this game helped to pave the way for the likes of Street Fighter, Mortal Kombat, Tekken, Virtua Fighter, Soul Calibur and more.